First published: 9th May 2019 Last updated 11 March 2020

 - 1 Tablespoon Ground flax seeds

-Prepare your flax egg by mixing the flax seeds with 3 tablespoons of water.
+Prepare your flax "egg" by mixing the flax seeds with 2 tablespoons of cold water.
 Set aside for 5 minutes to allow it to thicken.

 In a large bowl, cream the butter with the caster sugar and brown sugar until light and fluffy.

-Add the flax "egg" from earlier, along with the plant-based milk, self-raising flour, and cocoa powder.
+Add the flax "egg" from earlier and mix again.
+Then add the self-raising flour and cocoa powder.

 Divide the dough into 10-12 pieces and roll them into balls.
 Place the balls on the baking trays and use your hands to flatten them slightly.
 Make sure to leave 2-3 inches in between the cookies as they will expand as they bake.

-Bake for 10 minutes then remove them from the oven.
-They will still be wobbly but will firm up as the cool.
+Bake for 15 minutes then remove them from the oven.
+They will still be wobbly but will firm up as they cool.

-Leave to cool completely before removing them from the tray.
+Leave to cool completely before removing them from the tray and enjoying.